robdimsdale/pi_clock/README.md

 * Add the line `dtoverlay=pwm-2chan` to the file `/boot/config.txt` and reboot.

+### Enabling I2C

+I2C is used to connect to the VEML7700 light sensor.

+* Enable it via the `raspi-config` utility.

 ### Enabling programs to run on startup

 * Add the command (with a trailing `&` to `/etc/rc.local`) and restart.

+### GPIO permissions

+On the first run, we often see GPIO permissions issues.
+Subsequent executions seem to be fine.